SUSE-Cloud/suse-cloud-appliances/HOWTO.md

 ## SUSE Cloud installation

+N.B.
+The following steps describe semi-automated booting of the cloud infrastructure via Vagrant.
+Another more fully automated option is to use one of the [pre-canned demos](demos/README.md).

 *   If using VirtualBox:
     *   Start the GUI
     *   *File* → *Preferences* → *Network* then ensure you have: